nolan-h-hamilton/itrigamma/README.md

 # itrigamma

-A self-contained implementation of the inverse-trigamma function, $\psi'^{-1}$, for analyses involving log-gamma random variables, etc.
+A self-contained implementation of the inverse-trigamma function and related polygammas for analyses involving log-gamma random variables, etc.

 Written in C with basic interfaces/bindings for: